magicsandbox-ai/magicsandbox/functions/llm/README.md

 - `model`: supported models are listed below, with limitations noted.
 Note that PDF inputs are not supported for any model.
   - `claude-4-sonnet-20250514`
     - Prompt caching is not supported
+    - Thinking is disabled by default. `thinking.budget_tokens` must be >= 1024 if set
   - `gemini-2.5-pro`
     - Limited to 200k input tokens
     - Prompt caching is not supported
     - Multimodal inputs (images, audio, video) are not supported
+    - `thinking.budget_tokens` defaults to 128.
+Thinking cannot be disabled.
+Set `thinking.budget_tokens` to -1 to turn on dynamic thinking, otherwise `thinking.budget_tokens` must be between 128 and 32768
   - `gpt-4.1-2025-04-14`
   - `gemini-2.5-flash`
     - Prompt caching is not supported
     - Multimodal inputs (images, audio, video) are not supported
+    - Thinking is disabled by default.
+Set `thinking.budget_tokens` to -1 to turn on dynamic thinking, otherwise `thinking.budget_tokens` must be between 0 and 24576
   - `gpt-4.1-mini-2025-04-14`
   - `gemini-2.0-flash-001`
     - Prompt caching is not supported